-Starting from January 1, 2012, if certain conditions are met, taxpayers are able to pay income tax as a consolidated taxpayers' group ("CTG").
+The Company and its Russian subsidiaries file income tax returns in Russia.
+A number of Group companies in Russia are paying income tax as a consolidated taxpayers' group ("CTG").
 This allows taxpayers to offset taxable losses generated by certain participants of a CTG against taxable profits of other participants of the CTG.
-Certain Group companies met the legislative requirements and paid income tax as a CTG starting from the first quarter of 2012.